 Ok, but what if you need new stuff?

-You have 2 options here: get your ”new” things from a second-hand shop.
+You can get your ”new” things from a second-hand shop.

 You will be positively surprised by the *cheap* goods that you can find in there!